MMMJR/CrimeCity-NFT-/README.md

 -Every season you have option to delete all characters, factorys, auctions... participating on season.
 -Players can do Robbery or PvP only one time per day, can buy and equip weapons and buy factorys and sell products to blackmarket or in Marketplace Auction.

+If this is helpfull for you and you can do a donation to my wallet:
+(BSC) (ETH) (POLYGON): 0x29A47cA226F7C4330c06d21E4D435bB1D4230787

-THANKS FOR ALL HAVE CONTRIBUTE TO PROJECT, if you have any question send DM in discord.
+THANKS FOR ALL HAVE CONTRIBUTE TO PROJECT